zeyuz35/zeyuz35.github.io/vault/Time_series.breaks.md

 However, even so, this does allow for things such as testing for changes in the variance of errors, and the framework actually for things such as a change in the mean at a different time as a change in the variance.

 Not sure how useful this may be, will need to clean up Qu and Perron code (big task...).

+### Notes on Qu and Perron

+This a QMLE procedure, and as such tends to have weak assumptions governing the entire system.

+It is of practical note that this doesn't scale to extremely large systems, and tends to only really work with say, 3 equations.
+This is of significant practical consequence, as we would like to use this with

+### Potential Ben Idea

+There is a potential idea floated by Ben.

+This is to simply take the pseudo factors

 ### Empirical Notes